MicrosoftDocs/Devices-docs/surface/surface-pro-arm-app-management.md

 ## FAQ

-**Can I deploy Surface Pro 9 with 5G and Surface Pro X with MDT or Endpoint Configuration Manager?**
+**Can I deploy Surface Pro 9 with 5G and Surface Pro X with Endpoint Configuration Manager?**

-- The Microsoft Deployment Toolkit (MDT) and Microsoft Endpoint Configuration Manager currently do not support Surface Pro 9 with 5G and Surface Pro X or Surface Pro 9 with 5G for operating system deployment.
-Customers relying on image-based deployment should consider Surface Pro 8 while evaluating the right time to transition to the cloud.
+- Microsoft Endpoint Configuration Manager now [supports Operating System Deployment](/mem/configmgr/core/plan-design/changes/whats-new-in-version-2403#support-for-arm-64-operating-system-deployment) for Windows 11 on Surface Pro 9 with 5G with 5G.

 **How can I deploy Surface Pro 9 with 5G or Surface Pro X?**

-- Deploy Surface Pro 9 with 5G and Surface Pro X or Surface Pro 9 with 5G using Windows Autopilot.
+- Deploy Surface Pro 9 with 5G via OSD or Windows Autopilot.
+Deploy Surface Pro X via Windows Autopilot.

 **Is a BMR available?**